midlantica/LovelyBunchOfCoconuts/scripts/README.md

 The `utils/` subdirectory contains helper modules used by the main scripts.

+Key module:

+- `utils/imageScaler.js`
+  - `scaleImage(filePath, targetLongSide=800, dryRun=false)`
+  - `scaleAllImagesInDir(dir, targetLongSide=800, dryRun=false)`
+  - Prints per-file actions and a summary; used internally by the full pipeline.

 ## How the Image Processing Works

-1. **Detection**: Scans for images without corresponding markdown files
+1. Detection: Scans for images and checks for existing markdown pairs
-2. **Optimization**:
+2. Sizing and optimization:

-   - Small images (< 400px): Upscaled to 600px using Lanczos filter
+- Tiny images (even below 500px): Upscaled to reach 800px on the long side
+- Below target (long side < 800px): Upscaled to 800px long side (Lanczos)
-   - Large images (> 1080px): Downscaled to max 1080px
+- Above max width (> 1080px): Downscaled so width <= 1080px
-   - Medium images: Quality optimized without resizing
+- Otherwise: Quality optimized without resizing

-3. **Conversion**: All images converted to progressive JPEG format (85% quality)
+3. Conversion: Images converted to JPEG at ~85% quality and stripped of profiles
-4. **Markdown Creation**: Generates corresponding .md files for new images
+4. Markdown: Generates corresponding .md files for new images (no-op in scale-only)
-5. **Tracking**: Uses macOS extended attributes to prevent reprocessing
+5. Tracking: Uses a manifest and macOS extended attributes to avoid unnecessary work

 ## Notes

-- **JPEG Conversion**: The old separate JPEG conversion scripts have been consolidated into the main image processing system
-- **Progressive JPEGs**: All images are converted to progressive JPEG format for better web performance
+- Unified entry point: All scaling now goes through `run-image-processing.js` (no duplicate scaler scripts)
+- No progressive requirement: We convert to standard JPEG and strip profiles; browsers progressively decode either way
-- **Markdown Pairing**: Images with existing markdown files are automatically skipped
+- Markdown pairing: Images with existing markdown files are automatically skipped unless `--force`
-- **Quality Preservation**: Uses professional ImageMagick filters for high-quality results
-- **Batch Processing**: Can process entire directory trees efficiently
+- Batch friendly: Can process entire directory trees efficiently; dry-run first recommended

 ## Legacy